darshandamre/solar-system-quiz/README.md

-# Do you know me? - cli quiz app
+# Solar System - cli quiz app

 This is a simple cli app which asks questions about our solar system, takes answer as the input and displays the score.
 Built with NodeJS.